joao-frohlich/cpython/Doc/library/ast.rst

    .. attribute:: _fields

-      Each concrete class has an attribute :attr:`!_fields` which gives the names of all child nodes.
+      Each concrete class has an attribute :attr:`_fields` which gives the names of all child nodes.

       Each instance of a concrete class has one attribute for each child node,